purpleKarrot/purplekarrot.net/_posts/2024-09-30-refactoring-ctest.md

-There is more documentation about this setting under [CTest Build Step](https://cmake.org/cmake/help/latest/manual/ctest.1.html#ctest-build-step), but that is not even linked in the documentation about the `CTEST_USE_LAUNCHERS` variable.
+There is more documentation about this setting under [CTest Build Step](https://cmake.org/cmake/help/latest/manual/ctest.1.html#ctest-build-step), but that is not even linked from the documentation about the `CTEST_USE_LAUNCHERS` variable.

 ***

-I am convinced that it is both possible and desirable to refactor CTest so that the script mode really is at the core of the implementation.
+I am convinced that it is both possible and desirable to refactor CTest so that script mode is truly at the core of the implementation.
 I will first summarize the necessary refactoring steps and then highlight the benefits.

-Let me start with the CTest Module, more specifically `CTestTargets.cmake`:
+Let me start with the CTest Module, specifically `CTestTargets.cmake`:

-This module currently configures the file `${CMAKE_ROOT}/Modules/DartConfiguration.tcl.in` to `${PROJECT_BINARY_DIR}/DartConfiguration.tcl` and then creates a bunch of custom targets that invoke `ctest -D` in the build directory.
+This module currently configures the file `${CMAKE_ROOT}/Modules/DartConfiguration.tcl.in` to `${PROJECT_BINARY_DIR}/DartConfiguration.tcl` and then creates a number of custom targets that invoke `ctest -D` in the build directory.

 First, I port the function `cmCTest::ProcessSteps()` from C++ to a CTest Script.
 For now, I ignore the `GetRemainingTimeAllowed` checks, as the `CTEST_TIME_LIMIT` variable is not set by the CTest module.
-I store the script template as `Templates/CTestScript.cmake.in`, a file that was just [recently removed](https://gitlab.kitware.com/cmake/cmake/-/commit/4a259d82ad5ff60451273f8275527653a8844ed9).
+I store the script template as `Templates/CTestScript.cmake.in`, a file that was [recently removed](https://gitlab.kitware.com/cmake/cmake/-/commit/4a259d82ad5ff60451273f8275527653a8844ed9).

-Next, I extend `CTestTargets.cmake`, so that it configures the file `${CMAKE_ROOT}/Templates/CTestScript.cmake.in` to `${PROJECT_BINARY_DIR}/CTestScript.cmake`.
+Next, I extend `CTestTargets.cmake` so that it configures the file `${CMAKE_ROOT}/Templates/CTestScript.cmake.in` to `${PROJECT_BINARY_DIR}/CTestScript.cmake`.
 I also change the custom targets so that they execute `ctest -S CTestScript.cmake` instead.